 system

 Experimental range expansion of the common duckweed, Lemna minor

-Understanding the movement of species ranges is a fundamental goal of ecology and is of urgent importance given rapid global change.
-The expansion and contraction of geographical ranges across space can lead to rapid changes in the evolutionary trajectory of range-edge populations, and these evolutionary changes may in turn shape the extent and movement of species ranges.
-Understanding future changes to species ranges therefore requires predictive frameworks and experimental tests of the eco-evolutionary dynamics of species ranges (see Usui et al. 2023 Trends in Ecology & Evolution and Miller et al. 2020 Ecology for our perspective pieces).
+Understanding the movement of species geographical ranges is a fundamental goal of ecology and is of urgent importance given rapid global change.
+The expansion of species ranges (due to climate-driven range shifts or the introduction of non-native species) can lead to unique evolutionary changes in range-edge populations, and these evolutionary changes may in turn shape the dynamics of range expansion through eco-evolutionary feedbacks.
+Understanding future changes to species distributions therefore requires predictive frameworks and experimental tests of the eco-evolutionary dynamics of range expansion (see Usui et al. 2023 Trends Ecol.
+Evol. and Miller et al. 2020 Ecol. for our perspective pieces).

-I am currently using an experimental evolution approach with duckweed communities (a freshwater angiosperm) to test theories on how these eco-evolutionary feedbacks alter the dynamics of range expansion and contraction.
-I use replicate, experimental landscapes in which I can track the ecological and evolutionary dynamics of populations and species moving across space and in real-time.
-Some of my current projects explore: 1) how environmental variation in space and time influences the predictability of range expansions; and 2) how rapid evolution within competitive and host-symbiont communities alter the dynamics of range expansion, range contraction, and evolutionary rescue (publications coming soon!).
+I am currently using an experimental evolution approach with duckweed communities (a freshwater angiosperm) to test theories on how rapid eco-evolutionary interactions alter the dynamics of range expansion (Usui & Angert 2024 Ecol.
+Lett.).
+I use both rigorous field experiments and high-throughput experimental landscapes in which I can track the ecological and evolutionary dynamics of populations and species moving across space and in real-time.
+Some of my current projects explore: 1) how environmental variation in space and time influences the predictability of range expansions; 2) how species interactions (e.g., competition and mutualisms) and co-evolution alters the dynamics of range expanding communities; and 3) the role of epigenetic mechanisms in mediating adaptive plasticity and colonization for clonal and invasive duckweeds.

+system